shalomb/shalomb/cv/cv.md

   OASIS TOSCA,
   StackStorm

-* Part of team tasked with developing the Pan-Net VNF Orchestration engines and best-practices around VNF Lifecycle Management (Instantiation, Upgrades, Auto-Healing, Scale in/out, etc).
+* Development of VNF Orchestrator and practices for VNF Onboarding and Lifecycle Management.
-* Participating in product design workshops, scrum & sprint activities.
-  Designing VNF orchestration solutions and automation worklows on OpenStack, CI/CD, systems testing, releases.

 ---